-If you’ve been researching the best places to retire in Mexico, you’ve probably heard expats raving about Merida, a city in Mexico’s Yucatan peninsula.
+If you’ve been researching the best places to Live in Mexico, you’ve probably heard expats raving about Merida, a city in Mexico’s Yucatan peninsula.
 But is living in Merida right for you?

-Merida is renowned for its beauty, laid-back atmosphere, and for being the safest city in all of Mexico and the second safest city in North America!
+Living in Merida, you’ll be in constant awe of its beauty, laid-back atmosphere.
+It’s also considered by many sources the safest city in all of Mexico and the second safest city in North America!

-Merida is the capital of Yucatan state in southeastern Mexico and is known for its rich culture and strong Maya influence.
-In fact, you will likely hear some locals speaking Maya if you listen carefully!
+Merida, the capital of Yucatan state in southeastern Mexico, is known for its rich culture and strong Maya influence.
+You will likely hear some locals speaking Maya if you listen carefully!
 There are many museums and archaeological sites in and around Merida where you can learn about Mayan history.
 And you’ll notice that many restaurants around the city feature dishes of Mayan origin!

-While Merida is not a coastal city, it’s just 45 minutes from the Gulf town of Progreso (a popular getaway for residents of the city), and bigger beach destinations like Isla Holbox, Cancun, and Playa del Carmen, are just a few hours drive from the city!
+While Merida is not a coastal city, it’s just 45 minutes from the Gulf town of Progreso (a popular getaway for city residents), and bigger beach destinations like Isla Holbox, Cancun, and Playa del Carmen, are just a few hours drive from the city!
 You can also easily visit countless cenotes, and archaeological sites, including one of Mexico’s biggest attractions, Chichen Itza, from the city!

-Merida also has an excellent healthcare infrastructure, with a mix of public and private hospitals, clinics, and laboratories.
-The easy accessibility of healthcare in the city is a major appeal for many expats who choose to call Merida home.
+And living in Merida also means you’ll have excellent healthcare infrastructure, including public and private hospitals, clinics, and laboratories.
+The easy accessibility of healthcare in the city is a major appeal for many expats who call Merida home.

-What’s more, Merida also has an international airport with direct flights to major US cities like Houston, Dallas, Austin, and Miami, making it easy and efficient to travel back home (or welcome visitors) any time you want.
+It has an international airport with direct flights to major US cities like Houston, Dallas, Austin, and Miami, making it easy and efficient to travel back home (or welcome visitors) any time.

 Climate and Weather in Merida

 Merida is known for its fantastic, warm climate.
-The city has an average of 300 days of sunshine per year, and temperatures rarely go below 65°F!
+The city has an average of 300 days of sunshine annually, and temperatures rarely go below 65°F!
 But be warned, when the temperature goes up in Merida, it gets really hot!

 The coolest months of the year are November through February, when the average daily temperature hovers around 75°F, with lows averaging 66°F. Meanwhile, the summers can be very hot.
 From May through August, the average daily temperature is 95°F.